Documentary puts new attention on R. Kelly sex allegations

 “Please come forward.
 There’s nothing that can be done to investigate these allegations without cooperation between victims and witnesses,” Cook County State Attorney Kim Foxx said Tuesday at a news conference in Chicago.
 “We cannot seek justice without you.”

 Still, some legal experts and prosecutors say it may be difficult to bring charges.
-Accusers and witnesses would have to speak out, and even then, prosecutors could have a hard time wining a conviction.
+Accusers and witnesses would have to speak out, and even then, prosecutors could have a hard time winning a conviction.

 Most Read Entertainment Stories

-- Q13 FOX staffer fired after TV station airs altered Trump video WATCH
+- Q13 FOX staffer fired after TV station airs altered Trump video

 - Late-night comedians mock Trump's prime-time address